kulvait/KCT_doc/posts/working-with-kct-cbct-5-parallel-beam-geometry.md

 |$v_x$     | the vector from detector pixel (0,0) to (0,1)|
 |$v_y$     | the vector from detector pixel (0,0) to (1,0)|

-Additional two integers need to be supplied representing detector size
+Additional two integers need to be supplied representing number of pixels in each detector direction.

 |Parameter                   | Description                                  |
 |----------------------------|----------------------------------------------|